Message From the Chair of Governors

 We exercise our duties in a number of ways:

-- We usually have six full governing body meetings each year, roughly two per term.
+- We usually have seven full governing body meetings each year.
 In between these meetings we have working party meetings that deal with the detail that underpins the reports the full governing body receives.

 - Governors are encouraged to attend school activities and events to take encouragement from the achievements of the pupils and the staff that teach and inspire them.